 Finished size 7″ x 7″

-28 foundationless sc (or a multiple of 2), chain 1
+28 foundationless sc (or a multiple of 2)

-If you don’t know how to do a foundationless sc, you can certainly ch 29 (or any uneven number) then turn, sc in the 2nd loop from the hook and sc even.
-Then pick up with Row 1
+If you don’t know how to do a foundationless sc, you can certainly ch 29 (or any uneven number) then turn, hdc in the 2nd loop from the hook and hdc even across.
+Then pick up with Row 1.

 Row 1: ch 3, turn, sk 1, sl st, *ch 3, sk 1, sl st* repeat between *s across(56 total)